PolicyBrief

 IN COMMITTEE

-Grant's Law mandates the detention of aliens unlawfully present in the U.S. who are arrested for offenses that would make them inadmissible or deportable, and requires that removal proceedings be completed within 90 days of detention.
+Grant’s Law mandates the detention of unlawfully present noncitizens arrested for specific offenses and requires the completion of their removal proceedings within 90 days.

 Andy Biggs